Satisfaction and Violation of the Fluctuation-Dissipation Relation in spin ice materials

-In this letter, we address the nature of this low temperature state by probing the FDR in two spin ice systems \dto\ and \hto.
-In both compounds, we identifiy three characteristic regions: (i) the ``high temperature" region, where the system is trivially in equilibrium, and the FDR is obeyed, as expected. (ii) the intermediate region, where ergodicity breaking is observed in the magnetization, but where we find that the FDR remains obeyed indicating that local equilibrium is preserved. (iii) the ``low temperature" region, where the FDR is violated at low frequency, typically below 0.1 Hz, indicating that the system enters an out-of-equilibrium state.
+In this Letter, we address the nature of this low temperature state by probing the FDR in two spin ice systems \dto\ and \hto.
+In both compounds, we identify three characteristic regions: (i) the high temperature region, where the system is trivially in equilibrium, and the FDR is obeyed, as expected; (ii) the intermediate region, where ergodicity breaking is observed in the magnetization, but where we find that the FDR remains obeyed indicating that local equilibrium is preserved; (iii) the low temperature region, where the FDR is violated at low frequency, typically below 0.1 Hz, indicating that the system enters an out-of-equilibrium state.
 Furthermore, we observe a dissipation process that was not reported to date, as well as aging effects.

-The FDR in a magnetic system relates the spectral noise density $S(f)$ to the dissipative part of the ac magnetic susceptibility $\chi''(f)$. $S(f)$ corresponds to the Fourier transformed autocorrelation function of the magnetization in the case of a stationary system ($\overline{M^2(f)}$), and is characteristic of the spontaneous fluctuations.
-The relation is written \cite{Refregier87}:
+The FDR in a magnetic system relates the spectral noise density $S(f)$ to the dissipative part of the ac magnetic susceptibility $\chi''(f)$.
+In the case of a stationary system $S(f)$ corresponds to the Fourier transformed autocorrelation function of the magnetization [$\overline{M^2(f)}$] and is characteristic of the spontaneous fluctuations.
+The relation is written as \cite{Refregier87}